-Veronique opened her talent to the outside world and exhibited her work to the public for the first time in April 2019 in Hong Kong.
+Veronique exhibited her work to the public in Hong Kong for the first time in April 2019 and has since participated in several group exhibitions in Finland, Monaco, Spain, and Luxembourg.